 Attorneys for Habeas Corpus in Tampa, FL

-Contact us to discuss your case and ways to fight for your release from custody.
+Contact us to discuss filing a petition for a writ of habeas corpus in your case.
+We can discuss ways to fight for your release from custody.

 Call (813) 250-0500.

 A petition for habeas corpus must be filed with the clerk of the court in the county where the defendant is detained.
 One exemption to this rule occurs when the petitioner attacks the validity of the conviction by raising issues relating to the trial or to the propriety of a plea, jurisdiction in habeas proceedings lies with the trial court that imposed the sentence and rendered the judgment of conviction.
 See Sheriff v.
 Moore, 781 So.2d 1146 (Fla.
 1st DCA 2001).